-Company will need to consider their company policy and some time, including the policy of their customers.
-There are companies that forbid hosting of information outside of their company premises.
+Companies will need to consider their company policies and, sometimes, the policy of their customers.
+Some companies forbid hosting of information outside of their company premises.
 In these situations, you should rule out the cloud option.

 It is essential to minimize customizations if you decide to subscribe to cloud ERP.
 Cloud ERP vendor will periodically enhance their system, and sometimes, these enhancements may cause conflict with customizations done in your ERP.

 So, for companies who foresee heavy customization, Cloud ERP may not be right for you.